NPC1: Obesity

 There are many factors that can affect obesity, including environment, diet, life-style (sedentary vs. active), genetic predisposition—and even within only the genetic component it is rarely ever just one single gene that is the main cause for obesity or increase in obesity risks.
 There are numerous genes (over a hundred) that can contribute to and are known to be strongly associated with or responsible for obesity.
 These include genes such as MC4R, LEP, LEPR, and FTO.
 One of the lesser known gene diseases that is known to be linked to obesity is the NPC1 disease, which is otherwise known as the Niemann-Pick disease type C1.
-It is important to note that the mutations of this gene are responsible for obesity risk factors, and not the gene itself causing obesity risk factors.
+The mutations of this gene are responsible for obesity risk factors, and not the gene itself causing obesity risk factors.
 The protein product of the NPC1 gene regulates cholesterol and fatty acid transports from lysosomes.
 It plays a crucial part in metabolism and the overall maintenance of homeostasis related to fats and lipids.
 One study found that NPC1 mRNA levels were increased in both fat depots, enriched in fat cells, and down-regulated by weight loss.
 This gene also interacts with diets consisting of high fats to increase weight gain through "differential regulation of central energy metabolism pathways."
 Specifically, presence of this gene showed significantly increased glycolysis and lipogenesis (which involve turning excess glucose or carbohydrates into fats).
 In this particular study, Castillo et al. found that when mice with the heterozygous gene (NPC1+/-) were compared to mice with the "normal" homozygous gene (NPC1+/+), heterozygous mice were more susceptible to weight gain when both groups were fed high-fat foods.
 (BALB/cJ Npc1 mouse models were used, which "possesses a retroposon insertion that prematurely terminates protein translation, thereby producing a nonfunctional truncated NPC1 protein".)
 Although this isn't a study involving humans, it can be presumed that very similar results will be obtained for people as well and provides valuable information related to this genetic disease and disorder.